Day 1: September 26

 Presenters will discuss the challenges and opportunities for identification of frailty in the home and within healthcare settings.

-Moderator: Dr. John Muscedere, Scientific Director & CEO, Canadian Frailty Network
+Chair: John Muscedere, MD, FRCPC, Scientific Director & CEO, Canadian Frailty Network

-- Dr. Joseph Emmanuel Amuah – Senior Researcher, Health System Performance Branch, Canadian Institute for Health Information
+- Joseph Emmanuel Amuah, MSc, PhD – Senior Researcher, Health System Performance Branch, Canadian Institute for Health Information

-- Dr. Darryl Rolfson – Professor, Department of Medicine, University of Alberta
+- Darryl Rolfson, MD, FRCPC – Professor, Department of Medicine and Hartley Perlmutter, University of Alberta

 - Implementation of the Edmonton Frail Scale in Home Care

-- Prof. Olivier Beauchet – Professor of Geriatrics, McGill University
+- Olivier Beauchet, MD, PhD – Professor of Geriatrics, McGill University

 - Emergency Room Evaluation and Recommendations (ER2)